Malaria Clinical Presentation

 Renal failure

-This is a rare complication of malarial infection.
+Renal failure is a rare complication of malarial infection.
 Infected erythrocytes adhere to the microvasculature in the renal cortex, often resulting in oliguric renal failure.
-Renal failure is typically reversible, although supportive dialysis is often needed until kidney function recovers.
+Renal failure typically is reversible, although supportive dialysis often is needed until kidney function recovers.
 In rare cases, chronic P malariae infection results in nephrotic syndrome.

 Respiratory symptoms

-Patients with malaria may develop metabolic acidosis and associated respiratory distress.
-In addition, pulmonary edema can occur.
+Patients with malaria may develop metabolic acidosis and associated respiratory distress, and pulmonary edema can occur.
 Signs of malarial hyperpneic syndrome include alar flaring, chest retraction (intercostals or subcostal), use of accessory muscles for respiration, or abnormally deep breathing.

 Previous